Acinic cell carcinoma: Epidemiology

 Relative incidence of parotid tumors, showing carcinoma ex pleomorphic adenoma at right.

 Relative incidence of submandibular tumors, showing carcinoma ex pleomorphic adenoma at bottom-right.

 Acinic cell carcinoma of the lung

 Acinic cell carcinoma of the lung is a very rare variant of lung cancer that, in this organ, is classified among the salivary gland-like carcinoma of the lung.
 Fewer than 1% of malignancies beginning in the lower respiratory tract are acinic cell carcinomas.

-First described in 1972 by Fechner et al., fewer than 100 cases have been reported in the medical literature worldwide.
-These tumors typically affect individuals between 40 and 70 years of age, with a slight female predominance and no strong association with smoking history, unlike conventional lung carcinomas.

-Histologically, pulmonary acinic cell carcinoma resembles its salivary gland counterpart, characterized by sheets or islands of polygonal tumor cells with basophilic granular cytoplasm containing zymogen-like PAS-positive granules that are diastase-resistant.
-Immunohistochemically, tumor cells typically express cytokeratins, amylase, lysozyme, and alpha-1 antitrypsin.

-These tumors are most commonly located in the peripheral regions of the lungs, particularly in the lower lobes.
-Surgical resection is the primary treatment modality, with lobectomy or pneumonectomy with mediastinal lymph node dissection being the preferred approach for resectable disease.
-Five-year survival rates range from 56% to 67%, significantly better than conventional non-small cell lung cancer but worse than salivary gland acinic cell carcinoma.
-Prognostic factors include tumor size, presence of pleural invasion, lymph node status, and histologic grade.